 Legal issues – if we use Facebook we will need to ask or mention to the user this is academic experiment - this can also harm our user sampling.

-Unlike Facebook we can use Pinterset SN for collecting relevant users’ informationPinterest is a curator photograph sharing social network.
+Unlike Facebook we can use Pinterset SN for collecting relevant users’ information.
+Pinterest Pinterest is a pinboard-style photo sharing website that allows users to create and manage theme-based image collections such as events, interests, hobbies, and more [wikipadia].
 Pinterest is not only simple and have specific attribution we need – in Pinteres user interested catalogued to subjects, we also get the connection between users – when user upload photo and catalogue it , any other user that will pin this picture we can understand and analyze is connection to that picture , we have also very big advantage in Pinteres the subjects are basically our characteristic that we seek .
 In addition we don’t have to become entangled with random sampling issue – when can just sample all the users .

 Crawling Pinterest

-Unfortunately pinterest doesn’t have API, so in order to crawl the connect to web application that parse HTML web page and extract the data from web site:The data in Pinterest exists in chronologic way at the main page there pictures with comment when you press at one picture you access to user that upload the picture under is relevant subject.
-The hierarchy in pinterest is simple and constant is work as follow way:
+Unfortunately pinterest doesn’t have API, in order to obtain pinterest users data we need to pinterest website for these effort we need to download pinterestHTML web pages and extract the data from the each page: Pinterest website is based chronologic folders hierarchy when each folder have subfolders . the information is organize as following to figure3

 Figure 3 : Pinterest hierarchy

-Since the hierarchy is simple and fixed we can use the web crawler for establish our data, as follows:
+Since the hierarchy is simple and predicted, we can explore the website and contract tool for collecting relevant data, the crawling algorithm is describe as follows:

 Go to pictures group G